Funding opportunity

 What the assessors are looking for in your response

-• the support and facilities you will offer this MRC CoRE
+• the necessary support and facilities for the MRC CoRE that the organisation(s) will provide, such as:

 If the MRC CoRE is to be hosted by a single research organisation you may only need 1,000 words.